apiflask/apiflask/docs/decorators.rst

 status codes, and the values set to the description text for each response code::

-    from apitoolkit import response, other_responses
+    from flask_apitools import response, other_responses

     @app.route('/users/<int:id>')
     @response(UserSchema)